 How is my practice presentation different than my final presentation?
 Your practice presentation is an 8 - 10 minute presentation that you give to a staff member and several of your colleagues and they will critique your performance.
 It is recorded for your learning benefit.
 After you have received the comments intended to better your presentation, you will refine the same presentation and give it again, but even better, in the final presentation.
 Go to Presentations for more info.

 How do I see my practice presentation?
-When your practice session is done, you can watch it via Blackboard.
+When your practice session is done, you can watch it via Panopto recordings in Canvas.
 PLEASE – try to watch this with at least one other person in the Workshop – peer input is very valuable!!!
-Go to Blackboard and sign in.
+Go to canvas and sign in.
 GTA Workshop is an organization.
-Go to Tegrity classes on far left, (allow for popups), find your presentation.
+Go to Panopto recordings on far left, (allow for popups), find your presentation.

 What’s involved with the final assessment?
 The final assessment will take less than half an hour.
 A faculty member of your department, a faculty staff member, and at least two undergraduate students will assess your final presentation.
 You will also be instructed to introduce yourself and your topic; there will be some questions and a role play.
 Your ability to communicate well in a variety of situations as a GTA will impact your final grade.

 When do I get my final assessment grade?
-Please give the GTA Workshop office at least 3 hours before asking about your assessment.
-We have a lot of assessments to type in a very short amount of time.
-When yours is done, we will email it to you, your department and the VPAA’s office to process payroll paperwork.
+Please note we have a lot of assessments to type in a very short amount of time.
+When yours is done, we will email it to you, your department chair and office support personal to process payroll paperwork.
 It will be done before midnight on the day you do the final assessment.
 Please be patient.

 What happens if I fail the Workshop?
 If you do not pass the Workshop, your assessment form will tell you what you need to do in order to be reassessed.
-Usually it will say that you need to take the 3001 Class co-taught by Dr. Haynes and Lucy Sutcliffe.
+Usually it will say that you need to take the ACS Class taught by Lucy Sutcliffe.
 Once you have completed this requirement, you may sign up for the Workshop and take it again.
 Again, you may not be paid as a GTA if you have not passed the GTA Workshop.

 What is the SPEECH 3001 Class?
 Speech 3001 is a graduate humanitites class offered as any other class through Joe SS and the registrar.
-Dr. Lance Haynes, professor of Speech, and Lucy Sutciffe co-teach the class especially for internation students and it is a good way to enhance your English speaking skills.
-The class meets on Turesday and Thursday evenings, from 6-7:15 throughout the semester.
+Dr. Lance Haynes, professor of Speech, this class is especially for international students and it is a good way to enhance your English speaking skills.
 (Speech & Media Studies 3001- please sign up through JoesSS.
 The class is three credit hour of humanities).